Rapa Nui people: Early European contact (1722–1870 CE)

 Juan Tepano Rano ʻa Veri ʻAmo (1867–1947), a full-blood Rapa Nui and Chilean military officer, while serving in the 1915 Mana Expedition (23 July 1915).

 Culture

 Language

 The Rapa Nui currently speak Spanish and the traditional Rapa Nui language.
 The Rapa Nui language, also known as Pascuan, is classified as an Eastern Polynesian language and is currently written in the Latin script.
 Rapa Nui is a minority language, as most Rapa Nui people speak Spanish as their first language.
 Spanish is the most widely spoken language on Easter Island and the primary language of education and administration.
-It is believed that Rapa Nui is currently undergoing a shift toward more Spanish sentence structure.
+It is believed that Rapa Nui is currently undergoing a shift toward more Spanish-like sentence structure.
 Rongorongo, a system of glyphs discovered in the 1800s, is believed to represent an older version of the Rapa Nui language.
 However, the decipherment of rongorongo is an ongoing process and it is not yet clear whether Rongorongo is a form of writing or some other form of cultural expression.